-6.7 Magnitude Quake Strikes Hokkaido, Japan, Causing Massive Landslides And 1 Death
+6.7 Magnitude Quake Strikes Hokkaido, Japan, Causing Massive Landslides And 2 Deaths

 According to the Associated Press, "Economy, Trade and Industry Minister Hiroshige Seko told reporters that the extensive power outage was caused by an emergency shutdown of the main thermal power plant that supply half of the electricity to all of Hokkaido."

-NHK reported that public transit, including the Shinkansen bullet train services, have been suspended.
+NHK reported that public transit, including all high-speed Shinkansen and local trains, have been suspended.
 Flights have also been grounded.

 Prime Minister Shinzo Abe said he had deployed 4,000 troops to local search and rescue operations in Hokkaido, the AP reported.
 He also planned to send another 20,000 troops to affected sites, the wire service said.